 What is the surgical treatment?

-The goal of surgery is to create enough space to prevent bone-on-bone contact.
-This arthroscopic procedure is performed using very small surgical instruments inserted through short incisions.
+The goal of surgery is to create enough space to prevent bone-on-bone (AC joint) contact.
+We perform arthroscopic procedure using very small surgical instruments inserted through short incisions.

 About the procedure